jimmyw/tang_nano_9k_neorv32/README.md

 ## Getting Started

 1. Clone the repository.
 2. Update the pinout to where you have your uart and JTAG debugger connected on.
-I dont use the exiting serial chip, but a external serial adapter that i found more reliable.
 3. Build the NEORV32 core and generate the bitstream using GOWIN FPGA Designer.
 4. Program the FPGA with the generated bitstream.
 5. Use either `uart_upload.py` or `openFPGALoader` to program the user flash space with your NEORV32 executable.